73 eBooks, eCourses + printables on conquering your to-do list, reaching your goals, and freeing up more time with the Ultimate Productivity Bundle.

 - Look into adding CommentLuv for commenting. – After a bit of research, I decided to keep my commenting as is.

 - Get a better Boardbooster plan. – Not done.
 I am going to skip this goal and call it good enough for now.
+Update: I now use Tailwind for scheduling pins in Pinterest.
+Use this link to get a credit (one month free unless they have a special deal going on) towards your account!

 - Set up sharing schedule for new posts.
 Possibly make a printable for this? – Not yet done.